fc-dogan/AnimalShelterAPI/README.md

 ## Specifications user stories

-* A user is able to GET a list of animals.
+1. A user is able to GET (read) a list of animals.
-* A user is able to GET a specific animal information based on AnimalId.
+2. A user is able to GET a specific animal information based on AnimalId.
-* A user is able to GET animals by type, age or gender.
+3. A user is able to GET animals by type, age or gender.
-* A user is able to POST a new animal in the database.
+4. A user is able to POST (create) a new animal in the database.
-* A user is able to PUT (edit) an existing animal information in the database.
+5. A user is able to PUT (update) an existing animal information in the database.
-* A user is able to DELETE an existing animal information in the database.
+6. A user is able to DELETE an existing animal information in the database.
+7. A user is able to GET a random animal information.

 ## API Endpoints

-### Get list of Animals
+### 1. Get list of Animals
- Only accepts requests that specify a version number.
+ Only accepts requests that specify a version number (v1).
 #### Request
 `GET /animals/`